ereOn/gameson/README.md

-# gson
+# gameson

-A game-oriented serialization format
+A game-oriented serialization format and types.